gilmore-lab/gilmore-lab.github.io-src/content/pages/students.md

 Sam Pai is a Junior who majors in biochemisty and molecular biology (BMB) and minors in psychology.
 This is his fourth semester in Dr. Gilmore's lab.

 After graduating, he wants to study radiology (possibly neuroradiology) in medical school.

 ### Shivani Patel, Undergraduate Student

 Shivani Patel is an undergraduate student majoring in Biological Genetics and minoring in Psychology at Pennsylvania State University.
 She plans to attend medical school after graduation and become a pediatrician.
 For the summer of 2015, she plans to attend a medical ashram in India where she will explore different fields in medicine, while volunteering at blood and eye banks.

-<h3>​Michelle Shade, Undergraduate Student</h3>
+### ​Michelle Shade, Undergraduate Student

-<p>​Michelle Shade is a​​ Junior ​majoring in Comparative Literature and Sociology, minoring in Psychology with a focus on ​neurocognitive research.​ She intends to continue research in grad school and beyond.​</p>
+​Michelle Shade is a​​ Junior ​majoring in Comparative Literature and Sociology, minoring in Psychology with a focus on ​neurocognitive research.​ She intends to continue research in grad school and beyond.​

 ### Raya Willoughby, Undergraduate Student

 ## Recent Alumni

+- Amanda Thomas, Postdoctoral researcher, Swarthmore
 - William Adamiak, NIH IRTA
 - Shivam Vedak, Medical student
 - Dan Elbich, Graduate student, Penn State